 His 2007 varsity eight garnered the school's first-ever No. 1 ranking and became just the second USC eight to win the Jessop-Whittier Cup.
 In 2013, the Trojans held the nation's top ranking as a team for six consecutive weeks heading into the NCAA championships.
 Under his guidance, individual Trojan boats have won three Pac-12 titles including the 2007 and 2013 varsity eight and the 2005 varsity four.

 In 2010, the Women of Troy put two boats in NCAA grand finals for the first time in program history.
 USC's varsity eight finished in sixth and the varsity four finished in fourth place.
 A year later, the Babraj's 2011 crew put all three of its boats into NCAA grand finals.
 USC'S V8 took fifth while the 2V8 earned a program-best sixth-place finish and the V4 claimed bronze for its best finish since claiming the 1998 crown.
 The Trojans also had all three of their boats in grand finals in 2013.

 Babraj and his wife Kelly were first hired as co-head coaches of the Trojans' program in June of 2002.
 The pair took over as only the second coaching staff in USC history since the decision to adopt women's rowing as a scholarship sport at Troy was made in 1996.

-In his first season on campus, Babraj guided the varsity eight to just its second-ever appearance in the NCAA grand final for a sixth-place finish.
+In his first season on campus, Babraj guided the varsity eight to just its second appearance in the NCAA grand final for a sixth-place finish.
 Two seasons later, USC received its first-ever team bid to the NCAA championships and finished 11th in the final team standings.